rasta-nitzsche/Bert-For-Algerian-Dialect-DariBERTo/README.md

 We got the needed data by web scrapping via APIs three social networks: Facebook, Twitter, YouTube.
 We got over 500 000  raw data but will shorten due to the preprocessing.

 ## Preprocessing
-Delete URL's, ponctuation, repeated caracters, additionnal blanks, numbers and emojis.
+Delete URL's, ponctuation, repeated caracters, additionnal blanks, numbers and emojis...
 Normalize arabic numbers that means letters by subbing them with their correct value (.kh=5, h=7,q=9, ou=2, t=6).
 Some manual cleaning with excel to avoid some sentences with no sense.